Need answers to the BIG questions when it comes to organizing mini-sessions? Start here!

 My mini-sessions were a complete failure!
 What happened?!?

-So you followed all the steps above but no one booked your mini-sessions.
+So you followed all the steps in organizing mini-sessions above but no one booked.
 Now you are discouraged, frustrated and all out depressed.

 Friend, I’ve been there.

-Review your unsuccessful mini-sessions for the following.
+Review your unsuccessful at organizing mini-sessions for the following.
 Be BRUTALLY honest with yourself because that is the only way you can fix your mistakes and grow as a business owner.

 How effective were you at spreading the word about your mini-sessions?